grisaitis/aidemoi/README.rst

      :alt: Updates

-aidemoi is a toolkit for AI-assisted dvisual art design
+aidemoi is a toolkit for AI-assisted visual art design